 Teeth Whitening Risks

-- Sensitivity: A temporary increase in sensitivity to temperature, pressure and touch can be caused by the teeth whitening procedures.
-This is more likely to occur during in-office teeth whitening, where there is higher-concentration of bleach.
-Some people experience spontaneous shooting pains down the middle of their front teeth.
+- Sensitivity: There may be a temporarily increased sensitivity to temperature, pressure, and touch.
+This is more likely to occur with the use of a higher-concentration of bleach during an in-office teeth whitening session.
+Some people may also experience spontaneous shooting pains down the middle of their front teeth.

-Teeth whitening sensitivity usually doesn’t last longer than a day or two, but there have been cases that it persisted up to a month.
-A toothpaste containing potassium nitrate for sensitive teeth is recommended by some dentists for the time following whitening procedures.
+Teeth whitening sensitivity usually doesn’t last longer than one or two days, although there have been cases where it persisted for up to one month.
+Some dentists recommend using a toothpaste containing potassium nitrate for sensitive teeth for a limited time following whitening procedures.

-- Technicolor teeth: Bonding, dental crowns or porcelain veneers and other restorations are not affected by bleach and will keep their default color while the surrounding teeth are whitened.
-This result of this is frequently called “technicolor teeth.”
+- Technicolor teeth: Bonding, dental crowns, porcelain veneers and other restorations are not affected by bleach and will keep their default color while the surrounding teeth are whitened.
+This result is frequently called “technicolor teeth.”

 Maintaining Your Whiter Smile

-To keep the result of the newly whitened teeth, dentists will likely recommend:
+To maintain newly whitened teeth, dentists usually recommend:

-- At-home follow-up or maintenance whitening solutions which can be implemented immediately or performed as infrequently as once a year.
+- Using at-home follow-up or maintenance whitening solutions.
+These may be implemented immediately or as infrequently as once a year.

 - Sip dark-colored beverages through a straw whenever possible.

-- Brush and floss after meals and at bedtime.
-Maintain general good dental hygiene.
+- Brush and floss after each meal and at bedtime.
+Maintain overall good dental hygiene.